Cliff Battles: Regular season

+Postseason

 Coaching career

 After the 1937 season, Cliff Battles accepted a $4,000 job as an assistant football coach at Columbia University coached there from 1938 to 1943.
 While at Columbia, Battles was also the head coach of the men's basketball team from 1942 to 1943.
 He then served in the United States Marine Corps during World War II.
 After the war, Battles became head coach of the Brooklyn Dodgers of the All-America Football Conference from 1946 to 1947.

 After football

 After the end of his coaching career, Battles became an associate with General Electric in the Washington Metropolitan Area before retiring in 1979.
-He died on April 28, 1981 in Clearwater, Florida, and is buried in Parklawn Memorial Park in Rockville, Maryland.
+He died on April 28, 1981, in Clearwater, Florida, and is buried in Parklawn Memorial Park in Rockville, Maryland.